tsmith-hdr/TDLE-ArcGISToolbox/README.md

-# Washington Tacoma Dome Light-Rail Extension (TDLE) Project with HDR and Parametrix as contributing parties.
+# Washington Tacoma Dome Light-Rail Extension (TDLE) Project
+This project has HDR and Parametrix as contributing parties.
 This Toolbox is for all the custom tools needing to manage GIS Data relevant to this project.

 ## TOOLS
 ### Batch Convert MXDs to APRXs